Course Modes

 Are international students eligible to take online or hybrid courses?

 Standard U.S. immigration regulations allow international students on F-1 and J-1 visas to take hybrid courses that have in-person course meeting requirements.
-Students on F-1 visas may take a maximum of one (1) course per quarter that is fully online with no in-person requirements, whether synchronous or asynchronous.
-J-1 visa holders are not eligible to take fully online courses.
+Students on F-1 and J-1 visas may take a maximum of one (1) course per quarter that is fully online with no in-person requirements, whether synchronous or asynchronous.
 More detailed information is available from International Student Services for F-1 full time enrollment or J-1 full time enrollment requirements.

 Are online courses eligible for financial aid?